-Do not take CoAprovel
+Do not take Irbesartan and Hydrochlorothiazide

-- if you are allergic to irbesartan or any of the other ingredients of this medicine (listed in section 6) - if you are allergic to hydrochlorothiazide or any other sulfonamide-derived medicines - if you are more than 3 months pregnant.
-(It is also better to avoid CoAprovel in early pregnancy - see pregnancy section) if you have severe liver or kidney problems - if you have difficulty in producing urine - if your doctor determines that you have persistently high calcium or low potassium levels in your blood if you have diabetes or impaired kidney function and you - are treated with a blood pressure lowering medicine containing aliskiren
+- if you are allergic to irbesartan or any of the other ingredients of this medicine (listed in - if you are allergic to hydrochlorothiazide or any other sulfonamide-derived medicines - if you are more than 3 months pregnant.
+(It is also better to avoid Irbesartan and Hydrochlorothiazide in early pregnancy - see pregnancy section) - if you have severe liver or kidney problems - if you have difficulty in producing urine if your doctor determines that you have - persistently high calcium or low potassium levels in your blood - if you have diabetes or impaired kidney function and you are treated with a blood pressure lowering medicine containing aliskiren

-Warnings and precautions Talk to your doctor before taking CoAprovel and if any of the following apply to you:
+Warnings and precautions Talk to your doctor before taking Irbesartan/

-- if you get excessive vomiting or diarrhoea if you suffer from kidney problems or have a kidney transplant - if you suffer from heart problems - if you suffer from liver problems - if you suffer from diabetes - if you suffer from lupus erythematosus (also known as lupus or SLE) - if you suffer from primary aldosteronism (a condition related to high production of the hormone aldosterone, which causes sodium retention and, in turn, an increase in blood pressure). if you are taking any of the following medicines used to treat - high blood pressure: - an ACE-inhibitor (for example enalapril, lisinopril, ramipril) in particular if you have diabetes-related kidney problems. - if you have had skin cancer or if you develop an unexpected skin lesion during the treatment.
+Hydrochlorothiazide and if any of the following apply if you have had skin cancer or if you develop

+- an unexpected skin lesion during the treatment.
 Treatment with hydrochlorothiazide, particularly long term use with high doses, may increase the risk of some types of skin and lip cancer (non-melanoma skin cancer).
-Protect your skin from sun exposure and UV rays while taking CoAprovel.
+Protect your skin from sun exposure and UV rays while taking Irbesartan/ Hydrochlorothiazide if you get excessive vomiting or diarrhoea - if you suffer from kidney problems or have a kidney transplant - if you suffer from heart problems - if you suffer from liver problems if you suffer from diabetes - if you develop low blood sugar levels (symptoms may include sweating, weakness, hunger, dizziness, trembling, headache, flushing or paleness, numbness, having a fast, pounding heart beat), particularly if you are being treated for diabetes. if you suffer from lupus erythematosus (also - known as lupus or SLE) if you suffer from primary aldosteronism - (a condition related to high production of the hormone aldosterone, which causes sodium retention and, in turn, an increase in blood pressure). if you are taking any of the following medicines - used to treat high blood pressure: an ACE-inhibitor (for example enalapril, - lisinopril, ramipril), in particular if you have diabetes-related kidney problems.
+If you have decrease in your vision or pain - in one of the eyes while taking Irbesartan/ Hydrochlorothiazide.
+These could be symptoms of fluid accumulation in the vascular layer of the eye (choroidal effusion) or an increase of pressure in your eye (glaucoma) and can happen within hours to weeks of taking Irbesartan/ Hydrochlorothiazide.
+This can lead to permanent vision loss, if not treated.
+If you earlier have had a penicillin or sulfonamide allergy, you can be at higer risk of developing this.
+You should discontinue Irbesartan/ Hydrochlorothiazide treatment and seek prompt medical attention.